 In the normal course of business the Company enters into contracts which give rise to commitments for future minimum payments.
-At September 30, 2018 the Company has no contractual obligations which have not been recorded in the accounts.
+At March 31, 2019, the Company has no contractual obligations which have not been recorded in the accounts.

-The Company has no tenements commitments to the MME at the reporting date which are not recognized as liabilities payable in connection with Ondundu EPL 3195.
-The Ondundu EPL is renewed to February 3, 2019 and the minimum commitment will be satisfied by the Earn-in expenditure incurred by B2Gold.
+The Company has no tenement commitments to the MME at the reporting date which are not recognized as liabilities payable in connection with Ondundu EPL 3195.
+The minimum commitment will be satisfied by the earn-in expenditure incurred by B2Gold.